KylaFitzpatrick/liri-node-app/README.md

 ### Clearly list the technologies used in the app

 I used the following apis: spotfiy, omdb, axios and bandsintown.
 I also used moment.js to display the date format.

 ### State your role in the app development

-My role in development was logging responses from the various apis.
+My role in development was logging data responses from the various apis.